SeijiEmery/while-rs/README.md

 - <https://github.com/seijiemery/while> (HW 2, used haskell)
 - <https://github.com/SeijiEmery/Arith/tree/master/cpp> (HW 1, used c++ template metaprogramming)

-Note that arith includes a haskell version for reference, but this was not a haskell project, and the haskell code was just a direct translation of the c++ template code to show how the c++ template code worked (and demonstrate how the c++ template system is effectively a pure functional programming language with pattern matching that operates on c++ types and integers at compile time)
+Note that arith includes a haskell version for reference.
+This was not a haskell project, but just included haskell code (as a direct, 1-1 translation) to show how the c++ template code worked (and demonstrate how the c++ template system is effectively a pure functional programming language with pattern matching, a la Haskell, that operates on c++ types and integers at compile time)